 Who Should Attend

 Anyone with an interest in curating exhibitions of contemporary art.
 You may be looking to make proposals to venues, apply for gallery internships, follow a career in arts administration or apply for a BA or MA degree in Curating.
-The course could also provide anyone with a non-professional interest in contemporary art with new insights into the structures and concepts that underpin the field.

 Courses are typically taught by one or more of the tutors listed below.